City of Fallen Angels

+Background

+City of Fallen Angels is the fourth installment in the Mortal Instruments series.
+It is the first book published by Margaret K. McElderry, an imprint of Simon & Schuster.
+Its sequel, City of Lost Souls, was released in May 2012.

 Plot

-Simon receives an offer from a vampire named Camille Belcourt, who claims to have been usurped by Raphael Santiago.
-She says that if Simon joins her side as the Daylighter, he will finally earn his place in the vampire society.
+Simon receives an offer from Camille Belcourt, a vampire who claims to have been usurped by Raphael Santiago.
+She says that if Simon joins her side as the Daylighter, he will earn his place in the vampire society.
 After his meeting, he returns home worried about what his mother would think, as she has been suspicious since he went to Idris in City of Glass and did not return for a few days.
 Although Magnus Bane erased memories of his absence, she was still subconsciously suspicious about his whereabouts.

 Simon is attacked several times.
-Each time, the Mark of Cain placed on him by Clary works, and anyone who tries to attack him quickly meets a biblical "sevenfold" death.

-When he arrives home, his mother confronts him about the blood she has found hidden in his closet, and he is forced to tell her what he has become.
+Each time, the Mark of Cain placed on him by Clary works, and anyone who tries to attack him dies.
+At home, his mother confronts him about the blood she has found hidden in his closet, and he is forced to tell her what he has become.
 She believes that he is no longer her son and begins to pray.
-Desperate, he tells her that it's a bad dream and she, surprisingly, believes him, with the help of his persuasion powers as a vampire.
-Knowing that he can't go back to his mother's house, he moves in with his band's new member, Jordan Kyle.
-When Jace comes to Simon's apartment, he meets Kyle and realizes that Kyle is, in fact, a werewolf.
+Desperate, he tells her that it s a bad dream and she believes him, with the help of his vampiric persuasion powers.
+Knowing that he cannot go back to his mother's house, he moves in with his band's new member, Jordan Kyle.
+While visiting Simon's apartment, Jace realizes that Kyle is a werewolf.

-Meanwhile, Jace has been having dreams in which he murders Clary, which makes Jace want to avoid her.
-This makes Clary worry what is going on between them.
+Meanwhile, Jace has been having dreams in which he murders Clary, which makes him want to avoid her.
+This makes Clary worry about their relationship.
 Clary and her mother Jocelyn also discover that someone is trying to create more demonic children like Sebastian when they see a baby with clawed hands and black eyes at the hospital.

-At one of Simon's band's concerts, Simon runs off stage, ill from lack of blood consumption.
+While performing at a concert, Simon runs off stage, ill from lack of blood consumption.
 Maureen, a fourteen-year-old, follows Simon and asks for his picture.
-Simon bites her and drinks her blood but is thankfully interrupted by Kyle.
-At the concert, after the incident with Maureen, Simon is confronted by Maia and Isabelle.
-They are furious at him, as he never told either of them that he was dating both of them.
+Simon bites her and drinks her blood but is interrupted by Kyle.
+Simon is then confronted by Maia and Isabelle.
+They are furious at him for secretly dating both of them.
 Halfway through the argument, Kyle shows up.
 Before he can say anything, Maia recognizes and attacks him, only to be stopped by Simon and Isabelle.
 It turns out that Kyle is actually Maia's ex-boyfriend who turned her into a werewolf.